patricklafrance/wmfnext-shell/README.md

 👉 Start the remote module application with the `dev` command.
 You should see a page displaying __Hello from remote!__.

-Now, as stated in the introduction, the purpose of this shell is to provide an opinionated direction on how to implement a federation application.
-Our first take is that a module should always match a subdomain of the application business domain and should only export pages.
+Now, as stated in the introduction of this document, the purpose of the shell is to provide an _opinionated direction_ on how to _implement a federation application_.

+Our first take is that a module should _always match a subdomain_ of the application business domain and should _only export pages_.

-To do so, by convention, a remote module must only share a single file named `register.tsx`.
-This file must export a `register(runtime, context)` function which is responsible of registering the pages and navigation items of the remote module.
+To do so, by convention, a remote module must only share a single file named `register.tsx` exporting a `register(runtime, context)` function responsible of registering the pages and navigation items of the remote module.

 👉 So, let's create a `register.tsx` file at the root of the remote module application.